idaholab/moose/modules/porous_flow/doc/content/source/materials/PorousFlowPorosityLinear.md

 - $\epsilon^{\mathrm{total}}_{ii}$ is the [total volumetric strain](PorousFlowVolumetricStrain.md)
 - $\epsilon^{\mathrm{total}}_{ii\ \mathrm{ref}}$ is the reference total volumetric strain, which is a constant monomial coupled variable or a real number.

 In addition, it is possible to place a lower bound on porosity: $\phi \geq \phi_{\mathrm{min}}$.
-This can be physically useful, but can also be numerically impnortant because during Newton-Raphson iterations, the linear relationship can sometimes yield small, or even negative, values of $\phi$.
+This can be physically useful, but can also be numerically important because during Newton-Raphson iterations, the linear relationship can sometimes yield small, or even negative, values of $\phi$.

 Descriptions of other porosity classes can be found in the [porosity documentation](/porous_flow/porosity.md)